ericandrewlewis/pad/README.md

 # Pad

-Pad is an in-browser text editor.
+Pad is an in-browser notes editor.

 ## Local development